 The Civil Rights Education and Enforcement Center (CREEC) encourages externship applications from law students who are interested in social change and in hands-on, client-centered learning at a legal nonprofit.
-We welcome extern applications throughout the year for experiences ranging in duration from one to three months.
+We are currently welcoming externship applications in support of our Immigration Detention Accountability Project (IDAP) for the Spring/Summer 2021 semesters.

 CREEC was established in 2013 to conduct impact litigation and engage in outreach, education, and proactive investigation.
 Through large-scale class action lawsuits and individual cases, as well as education efforts, CREEC works to ensure that everyone can fully and independently participate in our nation’s civic life without discrimination based on race, gender, disability, religion, national origin, age, sexual orientation or gender identity.
 CREEC’s education and enforcement work and nearly all our current cases fall under the Immigration Detention Accountability Project (IDAP) or under the Accessibility Project.

 Immigration Detention Accountability Project